Overview

 After each poll() call, the MonitorSample is sent to an OutputBundle, which dispatches it to all active output channels:

-1. Terminal (OutputWriter in Terminal mode): formats the reading with ANSI colour codes and writes it to stdout, overwriting the previous line using carriage return and ANSI erase-line sequences.
-In numeric mode (-i), a bare float is printed instead.
+OutputWriterinTerminalmode): formats the reading with ANSI colour codes and writes it to stdout, overwriting the previous line using carriage return and ANSI erase-line sequences.
+In numeric mode (-i), a bare float is printed instead. -

-2. CSV file (OutputWriter in CsvFile mode): appends one row to the CSV file.
-In overwrite mode (-o), the file is truncated to zero before each write so only the latest row is kept.
+OutputWriterinCsvFilemode): appends one row to the CSV file.
+In overwrite mode (-o), the file is truncated to zero before each write so only the latest row is kept, without a header. -

 API Server

 The API server (src/api.rs) is built with the Axum web framework running on a Tokio async runtime.
-It runs in a separate async task alongside the synchronous monitoring loop.
-Communication between the two is done via a tokio::sync::broadcast::Sender<ApiData>.
+Joular Core starts it on a background thread with its own runtime after successfully binding 127.0.0.1:<PORT>.
+Communication from the synchronous monitoring loop to the API server is done via a tokio::sync::broadcast::Sender<ApiData>.

 Graceful Shutdown